 The interpretation of the wall painting is not easy, but the most probable story is about a the Vibenna brothers‘ gang, that had been taken captive by a group led by Tarquinius, being freed by Larth Ulthes.
 Tarquinius and his allies obviously didn’t survive the event.

 Tarquinius is arguably the most puzzling figure of the whole painting.
 He is the only bearded man from the defeated group which indicates he could be the leader.
 However, nothing specifically points to him being a king.
 The name nevertheless suggests that he could be a member of the Tarquin dynasty reigning in Rome.
 One possible explanation is his identification with Tarquinius Priscus himself.
 After all, he was the Roman king Tarquinius who died violently in that period of time.
-The king’ first name was traditionally Lucius, coming form his Etruscan name Lucumo, but we know Lucumo may be just an Etruscan word for “king”, so this might not constitute a problem.
+The king’ first name was traditionally Lucius, coming from his Etruscan name Lucumo, but we know Lucumo might be just an Etruscan word for “king”, so this might not constitute a problem.
 On the other hand, no Roman source ever mentioned any Gnaeus Tarquinius and he might as well be a son or other family member of the Roman king.

 What we can see in the painting, therefore, can be the demise of Tarquinius Priscus, but also just an episode preceding it.
 In any case, it is quite certain that Mastarna was not at friendly terms with this Tarquinius of Rome at that point.
 Their relationship might have been different prior to the depicted episode.
 It has been suggested (e.g. by Thomsen) that Servius Tullius had spent some time in the service of Tarquinius Priscus.
 He may have acted as a military leader/general, thus earning the title “magister” that later transformed to his Etruscan nickname Mastarna.
 Others proposed a different explanation – Servius Tullius after he assumed power in Rome, abandoned the title “king” (rex) and started to use the title “Magister populi” instead.
 However that may be, inevitably, the conflict between Servius and the Tarquins emerged and Servius ended up on the victorious side.